santiagolaot/hyperedge-overlap/README.md

 #### Hyperedge overlap matrix

-This folder contains the code to compute the overlap matrix and generate the structures.
+This folder contains the code to compute the overlap matrix introduced in *Physical Review E* (Accepted)

+#### Structure generation

+This folder contains the code to generate structures with maximum overlap and then minimize the value to cover the whole spectrum of structures utilized in *Physical Review E* (Accepted)

 #### HO-Chaotic-Oscillators

-This folder contains the code to integrate the chaotic oscillator dynamics and to perform the stability analysis.
+This folder contains the code to integrate the chaotic oscillator dynamics and to perform the stability analysis appearing in *Physical Review E* (Accepted)